Grinders & Glue is recognized by the NATO BOC, Inc. to offer continuing education for certified trainers.

 Suzie LeFever is a nationally recognized educator in lower extremity function, with a particular interest in the biomechanics of the foot.
 Suzie holds a B.S. in Physical Therapy and Athletic Training from West Virginia University, and a M.A. in Education from Ball State University.
 She has contributed chapters on closed chain exercise and cycling biomechanics in two different text books on Physical Therapy.
 Suzie has been actively involved in sports medicine for eighteen years.
 She is the owner and principle therapist at San Juan Physical Therapy in Friday Harbor, WA.
 As an active clinician, she shares the joys and frustrations of delivering patient care in this new century.
 Suzie is excited about this course and believes this class will help clinicians acquire the hands on skills they need to maximize the effectiveness of their patients' custom orthotics.

 Greg Wolfe is the cofounder and President of Biomechanical Services, Inc. in Brea, California.
-He has been actively helping professionals integrate clinical biomechanics, foot function and orthotic therapy for twenty-three years.
+He has been actively helping professionals integrate clinical biomechanics, foot function and orthotic therapy for over thrirty-five years.
 His particular interest in how foot and leg dynamics impact human locomotion, throughout the lower half of the body, was developed as a result of unique exposure to clinical research and applied principles in biomechanics.
 This course is setup to address many common questions Greg has fielded over the years.
 After thousands of orthotic consultations and hundreds of clinical in-services, this course brings it all together.

 Jean DeBettignes has been clinically applying dynamic gait assessment and lower extremity biomechanics from an integrated whole body perspective for the last twenty-two years.
 In addition to her clinical practice, she enjoys a regular teaching schedule, blending lower extremity function with movement reeducation and applied anatomy.
 She holds a patent for custom shoe wear and designed the P.B.O. orthotic device made by Biomechanical Services.
 Correlating function of the foot with sacroiliac joint and lumbar efficiency is a central focus of Jean's work.
-Jean is in private practice at Muller & Weber Physical Therapy, a physical therapy group in Santa Barbara, California. |
+Jean is in private practice at Muller & Weber Physical Therapy, a physical therapy group in Santa Barbara, California.